erashish41/employee-management-system/ems/source.md

 - Header.jsx is used to make header of website
 - TaskItemList.jsx is used to make content of Employee with TaskItemList.jsx
 - TaskList.jsx is used to make

+-#tasklist::-webkit-scrollbar{
+    display:none
+}
+-flex-nowrap: it will show content in horizontal way.
+-mb-2: margin bottom
+-leading-5: This class set the line-height at 1.25rem.
+It depends on the height of content